MTgeophysics/mtpy/README.rst

 Contact Us
 ========

-We are planning to merge this repo fork with the geohphysics/mtpy beta-branch, and to establish a new repo.
+We are planning to merge this repo fork with the geophysics/mtpy beta-branch to establish a new repo.
-In the short term, If you want to contribute/collaborate, or have any questions please contact:
+In the short term, if you want to contribute/collaborate, or have any questions please contact:

-| Lead Developer:
 | **Fei Zhang**
-| *Programmer*
+| *Lead Developer*
 | fei.zhang@ga.gov.au

 Documentation